AdobeDocs/experience-manager-cloud-service.en/help/forms/custom-function-core-component-create-function.md

 Refer to the illustration of the console window below to demonstrate that when the user clicks the `Fetch` button, the custom function `callAsyncFunction` is invoked, which in turn calls an asynchronous function `asyncFunction`.
 Inspect the console window to view the response to the button click:

  ![Console window](/help/forms/assets/async-custom-funct-console.png)

+You can implement asynchronous functions in the rule editor using custom functions.
+For guidance on how to do this, refer to the article [Using asynchronous functions in an Adaptive Form](/help/forms/Using-asynchronous-function-calls-in-rule-editor.md).

 ### Field and Global scope objects support in custom functions {#support-field-and-global-objects}